gutma-org/flight-logging-protocol-development/Flight_logging_protocol.md

 * **battery\_voltage**: voltage in volt (float)
 * **logging\_start\_dtg**: describes the beginning of the flight.
 It is mandatory.
 * **altitude\_system**: indicates the type of altitude reported: "agl", "amsl", "sps" or "WGS84"
-* **events**: The events propoerty is used to log key events in the flight: "start-up-request", "start-up", "take-off", "en-route", "landing", "emergency", "obstacle-avoidance"
+* **events**: The events propoerty is used to log key events in the flight: "start-up-request", "start-up", "take-off", "en-route", "landing", "emergency", "obstacle-avoidance", "landed", "flight-complete"

 #### 2.1.5 file section
 This section contains information about the file itself.
 All fields are optional.